Idealization (philosophy of science): Social science

-Against this instrumentalist conception, which judges empirical theories on the basis of their predictive success, the social theorist Jon Elster has argued that an explanation in the social sciences is more convincing when it ‘opens the black box’ — that is to say, when the explanation specifies a chain of events leading from the independent variable to the dependent variable.
+Against this instrumentalist conception, which judges empirical theories on the basis of their predictive success, the social theorist Jon Elster has argued that an explanation in the social sciences is more convincing when it 'opens the black box' — that is to say, when the explanation specifies a chain of events leading from the independent variable to the dependent variable.
 The more detailed this chain, argues Elster, the less likely it is that the explanation specifying that chain is neglecting a hidden variable that could account for both the independent variable and the dependent variable.
-Relatedly, he also contends that social-scientific explanations should be formulated in terms of causal mechanisms, which he defines as “frequently occurring and easily recognizable causal patterns that are triggered under generally unknown conditions or with indeterminate consequences.”
+Relatedly, he also contends that social-scientific explanations should be formulated in terms of causal mechanisms, which he defines as "frequently occurring and easily recognizable causal patterns that are triggered under generally unknown conditions or with indeterminate consequences."
 All this informs Elster's disagreement with rational-choice theory in general and Friedman in particular.
 On Elster's analysis, Friedman is right to argue that criticizing the assumptions of an empirical theory as unrealistic is misguided, but he is mistaken to defend on this basis the value of rational-choice theory in social science (especially economics).
-Elster presents two reasons for why this is the case: first, because rational-choice theory does not illuminate “a mechanism that brings about non-intentionally the same outcome that a superrational agent could have calculated intentionally”, a mechanism “that would simulate rationality”; and second, because rational-choice explanations do not provide precise, pinpoint predictions, comparable to those of quantum mechanics.
+Elster presents two reasons for why this is the case: first, because rational-choice theory does not illuminate "a mechanism that brings about non-intentionally the same outcome that a superrational agent could have calculated intentionally", a mechanism "that would simulate rationality"; and second, because rational-choice explanations do not provide precise, pinpoint predictions, comparable to those of quantum mechanics.
 When a theory can predict outcomes that precisely, then, Elster contends, we have reason to believe that theory is true.
 Accordingly, Elster wonders whether the as-if assumptions of rational-choice theory help explain any social or political phenomenon.

+Science education

+In science education, idealized science can be thought of as engaging students in the practices of science and doing so authentically, which means allowing for the messiness of scientific work without needing to be immersed in the complexity of professional science and its esoteric content.
+This helps the student develop the mindset of a scientist as well as their habits and dispositions.
+Idealized science is especially important for learning science because of the deeply cognitively and materially distributed nature of modern science, where most science is done by larger groups of scientists.
+One example is a 2016 gravitational waves paper listing over a thousand authors and more than a hundred science institutions.
+By simplifying the content, students can engage in all aspects of scientific work and not just add one small piece of the whole project.
+Idealized Science also helps to dispel the notion that science simply follows a single set scientific method.
+Instead, idealized science provides a framework for the iterative nature of scientific work, the reliance on critique, and the social aspects that help continually guide the work.